allegheny-college-cmpsc-101-fall-2023/course-materials/README.md

 - Thursday: 2:00 PM-3:30 PM, Alden Hall, 15 minute time slots

-???+ note "Scheduling Office Hours"

 To schedule a meeting with the course instructor during office hours, please visit the [Google Calendar for Office Hours](https://calendar.app.google/4ekYyCcKqGanEBqC8) to schedule an appointment(s) as needed.

 ### Course Meeting Schedule